frontenddogma/css-optimization-basics/manuscript/production.md

 C> _Example: Page-oriented, automated, cacheable style sheets carrying everything each page needs.
 (Bonus exercise not covered here: Dynamically load only the styles needed on subsequent page visits.)_

-In other cases it seems most effective to go for a single style sheet, whether to begin with (easiest to set up, especially in small projects) or for production (in which case the merging or bundling of style sheets should be automated).
+In other cases it seems most effective to go for a single style sheet.
+That holds both for fresh starts (easiest to set up, especially in small projects) as well as for production (in which case the merging or bundling of style sheets should be automated).

 * default.css